 Getting down to business here, the subject of this post came about as I was watching Shakedown, which as far as 80s action movies go, wasn’t all so bad; a film I’d watch on a lazy Saturday afternoon.
 Midway into the movie, my spidey senses were tingling to such a degree that I felt compelled to share my reaction with the rest of the world.
 Huzzah!

 Putting on my detective cap, I spent day and night researching the hell out of this subject.
-Initially it appeared I had excavated a rare cinematic gem that would be forever ensconce my namesake as certified expert in the obscure.
+Initially, it appeared I had excavated a rare cinematic gem that would be forever ensconce my namesake as certified expert in the obscure.
 Despite searching and searching I came up with nothing until I finally stumbled upon a site called I Am Not a Stalker.
-The images provided by I Am Not a Stalker’s was the only source I could find that showed examples of the restaurant from a similar time period, in this case originating from an episode of Bionic Woman.
+The images provided by I Am Not a Stalker were the only source I could find that showed examples of the restaurant from a similar time period, in this case originating from an episode of Bionic Woman.

-I Am Not a Stalker also provided several photos of the restaurant interior not usually seen on the set of Seinfeld.
-You can find additional photos here, here and here.
-Having nearly exhausted my research and growing tired, I begrudgingly must come to the conclusion that the restaurant featured in Shakedown is not Tom’s Restaurant 🙁
+I Am Not a Stalker also provided several photos of the full interior of Tom’s Restaurant, many of which were not usually seen on the set of Seinfeld.
+For references purposes, additional photos can be found here, here and here.
+Having nearly exhausted my research and growing tired of writing at this stage, I have begrudgingly come to the conclusion that the restaurant featured in Shakedown is in fact not Tom’s Restaurant 🙁

 I would first like to praise myself for spotting the similarity in the first place as my pattern recognition skills are most likely on par with Robocop’s.
 Secondly, having caught the false positive, I am hereby planting the flag on this subject.
 No doubt someone, at some time in the future, will eventually come across this scene and jump to the same conclusion I did.
 Lest they think they’ve discovered a hidden movie gem, as I also did, this post will serve as ample evidence that similar to myself, they are ultimately wrong.

-As a final warning to those trying to outrank my observation and attempt to replace my planted flag with their own via a competing post, just remember that I work for Dick Jones, the #2 guy at OCP.
+As a final warning to those trying to outrank my observation by attempting to replace my planted flag with their own competing post, just remember that I work for Dick Jones, the #2 guy at OCP.